Radotornado/Kitten-me/README.md

 # Kitten-me
-A cat themed social network, similar to twitter.
+A cat themed social network I did in the semester break.
+Very similar to twitter.

 Created with React and Redux.
 DB is in Firebase.
 Also user are Busboy, Dicer and Streamsearch.